CBeebies: South America

+A localised Latin American feed of CBeebies launched in late 2008 on Sky Brasil.
+On 13 April 2017, the localised CBeebies feed for Latin America closed along with BBC Earth and BBC Entertainment.

 Management

 In the UK, CBeebies is operated by the BBC Children's and Education division and part of BBC North.
-The division is also responsible for CBBC and overall strategic responsibility for all of the BBC's domestic services for children rests with the Director of Children's and Education, Patricia Hildago Reina (since 2020).
-The direction of the domestic CBeebies channel itself rested with Kay Benbow, the last Controller of the channel commissioning all CBeebies content across BBC television, online, interactive TV and radio.
-She took over from the first controller Michael Carrington in 2010.
-In 2017 it was announced that the CBeebies controller post would close in December 2017 and all content for the CBeebies brand would be commissioned by a new, pan BBC Children's role entitled Head of Content.
-In January 2021 it was announced that the decision would be reversed, and a new Head of Commissioning and Acquisitions for preschoolers (0–6) would be appointed.
+The division is also responsible for CBBC and overall strategic responsibility for all of the BBC's domestic services for children is provided by the Director of Children's and Education, Patricia Hidalgo Reina (since 2020).
+The direction of the domestic CBeebies channel was previously occupied by the controller of the channel, Kay Benbow, who commissioned all CBeebies content across BBC television, online, interactive television and radio.
+The first controller to hold the direction was Michael Carrington, who served until 2010.
+In 2017, it was announced that the CBeebies controller post would close in December 2017, and all content for the CBeebies brand would be commissioned by a new, pan BBC Children's role entitled Head of Content.
+In January 2021, it was announced that the decision would be reversed, and a new Head of Commissioning and Acquisitions for preschoolers (0–6) would be appointed.

 Internationally, CBeebies is owned by BBC Studios, which operate the brand.

 Presentation

 The links between programmes on CBeebies are primarily achieved through the use of in-vision continuity, using presenters to interact with the children.
 In the UK, links are recorded rather than broadcast live, as is the case on sister channel CBBC.
 They were originally recorded from studio TC0 at BBC Television Centre in London, but moved out in 2008 to Teddington Studios, and returned briefly in 2010.
-From September 2011 onwards, the links have been based at the BBC's northern base at studios HQ5 and HQ6 in Dock10 studios at MediaCityUK following the move of the BBC Children's department there.
+Since September 2011, the links have been based at the BBC's northern base at studios HQ5 and HQ6 in Dock10 studios at MediaCityUK following the move of the BBC Children's department there.

-As is with the rest of the BBC's channels, there is a lack of advertisements and programmes are occasionally broken up by trailers for new shows, new seasons of said shows or events.
+Along with the rest of the BBC's channels, the channel does not air advertisements and programmes are occasionally interrupted by trailers for new shows or new seasons of shows or events.